Erik-Koning/promovere-landing/README.md

 -  Confirm options for "# of Employees" and "Industry" dropdowns
 -  Footer Social Links
 -  Add Favicon
--  Clarify animation for circle component - What was suggested sounded complex and unclear of how to handle text
+-  Clarify animation for circle component
+   -  What was suggested sounded complex and unclear of how to handle text
+   -  See Figma comments
 -  Add Promovere Logo somewhere?

 ## Hand Off